cotarr/cert-numeric-ip/README.md

 if the certificate should be a server or client TLS certificate.
 If the "both" designation is used, a certificate is created that can be used as both a client and server certificate.
-This is useful when chaining connections from one IOT device to the next such as a raspberry pi containing a web server with reverse proxy.
+This is useful when chaining connections from one IOT device to the next such as a raspberry pi containing an API web server with reverse proxy connection to a second API web server.

 ### 3B - TLS_HOST